 For behavioral attacks, attacks of the Data bomb and Resource overlimiting: the regular sampling algorithm is enabled by default.
 Extreme sampling starts only if the percentage of attacks in your traffic is high.

 When the sampling algorithm is enabled, in the Events section, the Hits sampling is enabled notification is displayed.

 Sampling will be automatically disabled once the percentage of attacks in the traffic decreases.

 Hit sampling is performed in two sequential stages: extreme and regular.

-Regular algorithm processes only hits saved after the extreme stage, unless hits are of the brute force, forced browsing, Data bomb or Resource overlimiting types.
+Regular algorithm processes only hits saved after the extreme stage, unless hits are of the behavioral, Data bomb or Resource overlimiting types.
 If extreme sampling is disabled for hits of these types, the regular algorithm processes the original hit set.